platformsh/platformsh-docs/src/administration/snapshot-and-restore.md

             fi
 ```

-The above cron task will run once a day at 5 am, and, if the current environment is the master branch it will run `platform snapshot:create` on the current project and environment.
+The above cron task will run once a day at 5 am (UTC), and, if the current environment is the master branch, it will run `platform snapshot:create` on the current project and environment.
 The `--yes` flag will skip any user-interaction.
 The `--no-wait` flag will cause the command to complete immediately rather than waiting for the snapshot to complete.

 > **note**
 >